This website is brought to you by Lebec Briards. These links will be working soon. Thanks for your patience!

 How often should a Briard be bathed?
 That depends on the coat quality, and the owner.
 A good, harsh coat can be cleaned by brushing, and will need bathing less often.
 A soft coat will collect dirt and oils, and need bathing more often.
 And more bathing makes the coat still softer.
 Some owners want weekly baths for the fresh smell and feel.
 My dogs get several baths a year, if they are not being shown.

 Look for a shampoo that does not say "soft" or "silky".
 I use a crisp coat or harsh coat shampoo, to maintain texture.
 Rinse out any shampoo very well.
 If you desire, use a very light conditioner (I don't, many do).
-For show, we blow out the coat, but air drying certainly works for home.
+For show, we blow the coat dry while brushing, but air drying certainly works for home.

 What to cut?